College Catalog: Student-Faculty Responsibilities

 Academic Integrity and Plagiarism

 Durham Tech upholds and enforces high standards of academic honesty and integrity both in and out of the classroom.
-The college establishes and follows a process for defining and addressing academic dishonesty when it occurs.
-The college recognizes plagiarism as a specific subset of academic dishonesty and follows a process for addressing plagiarism.
-Review the Academic Integrity and Plagiarism policy.
+The College establishes and follows a process for defining and addressing academic dishonesty when it occurs.
+The College recognizes plagiarism as a specific subset of academic dishonesty and follows a process for addressing plagiarism.
+View the Academic Integrity and Plagiarism policy and procedure.

 Student Code of Conduct

 Employees, students, visitors, and contractors are prohibited from using tobacco products at any time on college property as well as on any spaces where college-sponsored or college-related activities are held, including during non-instructional and non-service hours.
-Refer to Tobacco-Free Campus policy for more information.
+View the Tobacco-Free Campus policy and procedure for more information.

 Drug and Alcohol

-Durham Technical Community College is committed to the well-being of the College community and to promoting and providing a safe and healthy environment.
+Durham Tech is committed to the well-being of the College community and to promoting and providing a safe and healthy environment.
 The unlawful manufacture, distribution, dispensation, possession, or use of controlled substances or alcoholic beverages is prohibited on College premises and at College-sponsored activities.
-View the Drug and Alcohol – Students policy.
+Any student violating this policy will be subject to disciplinary action.
+View the Drug and Alcohol – Students policy and procedure.

 Sexual Misconduct/Title IX